 Contact Us for a Free Consultation (213) 542-0979

-It is common in drug crime prosecutions throughout Los Angeles, California, even the United States, that people's homes are searched and drugs are found.
-The question becomes what do you do?
+It is common in drug crime prosecutions throughout Los Angeles, California, and even the United States that people's homes are searched and drugs are found.
+The question becomes, what do you do?
 What defenses might you have?

-What I would recommend is to get a criminal defense attorney as quick as possible so that you can be in the best position to be able to either defend yourself, if the case is defensible, or minimize and mitigate the damages that can come to you related to a drug crime prosecution.
+I recommend getting a criminal defense attorney as quickly as possible so that you can be in the best position to defend yourself if the case is defensible or minimize and mitigate the damages that can come to you related to a drug crime prosecution.

 Search of Homes in California Drug Crime Cases